Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 • The first ME/CFS mitochondrial study on the docket is “only” a case report – but what a case report!
 The senior author of the paper was none other than Alan Light, and that deserves a little digression.

-• The Lights went on to show that the response to exercise in ME/CFS and another fatiguing disorder was similar and different: both diseases demonstrated a dysregulation of the fight or flight or sympathetic nervous system but only the ME/CFS patients’ white blood cells went into a kind of frenzy as they searched for signs that the muscles had been damaged.
+• The Lights went on to show that the response to exercise in ME/CFS and another fatiguing disorder was similar and different: both diseases demonstrated a dysregulation of the fight or flight or sympathetic nervous system, but only the ME/CFS patients’ white blood cells went into a kind of frenzy as they searched for signs that the muscles had been damaged.

 • After about 10 years of steady work on ME/CFS, the Lights last ME/CFS publication was in 2017.
-Then in 2024, Allan Light popped up in an intriguing case study involving a 75-year-old woman who’d been sick for over 20 years following an Epstein-Barr infection.
+Then in 2024, Alan Light popped up in an intriguing case study involving a 75-year-old woman who’d been sick for over 20 years following an Epstein-Barr infection.

 • A deep dive into her mitochondrial DNA and her mitochondria, however, revealed that she had several mitochondrial DNA mutations.
-The authors believed these mutations would be devastating and have “progressive effects on ATP production and mitochondrial functions”
+The authors believed these mutations would be devastating and have “progressive effects on ATP production and mitochondrial functions”.

 • They believed the herpesvirus infection triggered the mutations by producing large numbers of reactive oxygen species (free radicals) that already weakened mitochondria were unable to cope with.

-• While we don’t ordinarily think of mitochondria as part of the immune defense they play an important role in mounting the alarm when pathogens show up.
+• While we don’t ordinarily think of mitochondria as part of the immune defense, they play an important role in mounting the alarm when pathogens show up.
 In response, viruses produce large numbers of “virologs” in an attempt to disable the mitochondria and turn down the immune response.

 • Next, a recent animal model explored how fatigue produced by the brain or “central fatigue” affects the mitochondria.
 The idea that central fatigue could be a big deal makes sense since ME/CFS symptoms are similar to the flu-like symptoms produced by the brain when we catch a cold.

-• The study, which stressed mice but did not make them exercise harder found that the stress damaged the mitochondria both in the brain and the muscles in several ways.
+• The study, which stressed mice but did not make them exercise harder, found that the stress damaged the mitochondria both in the brain and the muscles in several ways.
 That suggested that changes in the brain could affect the mitochondria in the muscles (!).

 • The authors proposed that the fatigue, reduced endurance, and cognitive problems found in the mice with central fatigue were related to mitochondrial damage, problems with energy metabolism, and oxidative stress.
 Once again, they believed that mitochondrial damage played a key role in producing these symptoms.